 He is the author of Consumer Culture and Postmodernism (1991, second edition 2007) and Undoing Culture: Globalization, Postmodernism and Identity (1995).
 Co-author of Surviving Middle Age (1982).
 Editor of Postmodernism (1988), Global Culture (1990), Georg Simmel (1991) Cultural Theory and Cultural Change (1992), Love and Eroticism (1999), Body Modification (2000).
 Co-editor of The Body: Social Process and Cultural Theory (1991), Global Modernities (1995), Cyberspace/Cyberbodies/Cyberpunk: Cultures of Technological Embodiment (1995), Images of Ageing (1995), Simmel on Culture (1997), Spaces of Culture (1999) and Recognition and Difference (2002), Automobilities (2005), Problematizing Global Knowledge (2006).
 He is also the author of numerous journal articles and book chapters on social and cultural theory, consumer and global culture, ageing and the body.
 His books and articles have been translated into sixteen languages.
 Consumer Culture and Postmodernism has been translated into Chinese, Indonesian, Italian, Japanese, Korean, Polish, Portuguese, Swedish, Spanish and Turkish.
 Undoing Culture has been translated into Chinese, Japanese, Korean, Italian and Portuguese.
 Other books and articles have been translated into Bulgarian, Croatian, French, German, Hungarian and Ukrainian.
 He has spent time as a visiting professor in Barcelona, Geneva, Kyoto, Recife, São Paulo, Singapore, Tokyo and Vancouver.

-David Beer is Senior Lecturer in Sociology at the University of York, UK.
-He works in the areas of culture, media, social theory and digital methods.
-His publications include Punk Sociology (2014), Popular Culture and New Media: The Politics of Circulation (2013) and New Media: The Key Concepts (2008, with Nicholas Gane).
+David Beer is Professor of Sociology at the University of York.
+He is the author of The Quirks of Digital Culture (2019), Georg Simmel’s Concluding Thoughts: Worlds, Lives, Fragments (2019), The Data Gaze (2018), Metric Power (2016), Punk Sociology (2014), Popular Culture and New Media: The Politics of Circulation (2013) and New Media: The Key Concepts (2008, with Nicholas Gane).
+He is also the editor of The Social Power of Algorithms (2017).

 Ryan Bishop teaches at the Winchester College of Art, University of Southampton, UK.
 He has published on critical theory, literature, aesthetics, military technology, urbanisim and international sex tourism.
 His most recent books include the edited collection Baudrillard Now (2009 Polity) and Modernist Avant-Garde Aesthetics and Contemporary Military Technology: Technicities of Perception (co-authored with John Phillips, Edinburgh UP).
 He is editor of the Theory Now series for Polity, and with Mike Featherstone, Couze Venn and John Phillips, co-edits the New Encyclopaedia Project.